Wesley Week Gathering for Young Adults in Taizé, France

 - Non-U.S. Citizens: Click here to determine if you need a visa to enter France.
 If you do need a visa, you need to apply and receive a visa on your own.
 Young People’s Ministries can provide a letter of support, but no financial assistance for this process.

-- Sleeping bag (lightweight, it is summer after all)
+- Sleeping bag or small sheet set (lightweight, it is summer after all)

 - Money (for registration to Taizé, paid upon arrival + for any spending you wish to do)

 - Changes of clothes + personal hygiene, etc.

 - Comfortable walking shoes